SÍM - The Association of Icelandic Artists

 Thorsvegur 1, 112 Reykjavik

-SIM Office /
+SÍM Office /

-Gallery / Guest Apartments
+Gallery / SÍM Guesthouse

 Hafnarstraeti 16, 101 Reykjavik

-Managing Director of SIM
+Managing Director of SÍM Studios

-SIM Residency Project Manager
+SÍM Residency Project Manager and curator

+The SÍM Residency is an international self-directed artist-in-residence programme in Reykjavik, Iceland.
 The main objective of the residency is to provide a venue for international artists to take part in the Icelandic art scene, thereby creating a broader context within which local and international artists can experience their own work.